 Videos 1 & 2: Rebecca Kennel

 She achieved high sales largely due to three key ingredients: she had a quality print book; a local niche topic, and an energetic and organized marketing campaign.
-Her friendly approach to social media also helped her sales.
-In-person sales also played a role in her sales strategy.
-She recommends to always carry copies of your book with you and don’t be afraid to pitch your book (but do this in an easy-going manner without any hint of pushy sales talk).
-Unlike many self-published writers, she was not held back by a discomfort with self-promotion and managed to do this in a confident, graceful, and friendly way.
-She had marketing and sales challenges, but she wasn’t conquered by them.
+This included quality promotional materials.
+Her friendly approach to social media and in-person sales also played a key role in her success.
+She recommends to always carry copies of your book with you and don’t be afraid to pitch your book (but do this in an easy-going way without any hint of pushy sales talk).
+Unlike many self-published writers, she was not held back by discomfort with self-promotion and managed to do this with confidence and grace.
+She did have marketing and sales challenges, but she wasn’t conquered by them.
 Check out the two following videos to hear her speak on some of these topics.

 VIDEO 3 – thriller novelist Grant McKenzie

-Grant McKenzie writes gripping, gritty, and fast-paced thriller novels now gaining international success.
-His career as a novelist was helped by a background in newspaper journalism.
+Grant McKenzie writes gripping, gritty, and fast-paced thriller novels that are now gaining international success.
+His career as a novelist began with newspaper journalism.
 He also served as editor of Monday Magazine in Victoria, BC, for several years.
 Bantam UK, Penguin Canada, Polis Books and Heyne Germany published his first novel.
 In addition, the anthology First Thrills, edited by best-selling author Lee Child, chose one of his short stories for publication.
-Despite the serious topics in his novels, he speaks vibrantly about his writing journey with much humour and insight.
+Despite the serious topics in his novels, he speaks about his writing journey with much humour and insight.

 VIDEO 4 – author coach Matthew Ashdown